Caio-Felice-Cunha/Linux-Operating-System-Docker-and-Kubernetes/Commands.md

         ```

     This sequence will place you in the `caio` user's home directory, where they have the necessary permissions to work with files and directories.

+# Managing Groups in Linux

+Change the user group.
+Typically used to grant privileges and authorizations.

+To do this, we will go back to the root user.
+To do this, just press `exit` and confirm that you are in root with `id`

+`addgroup GROUPNAME` to create a group

+`usermod -g GROUPNAME USERNAME` to associate the user with the group

+Let’s verify: `su USERNAME` | `cd ~` | `ls -la` now, you should something like this: username usergroup.
+You can also see with `id` - here you see that the main group is now the one that you changed it to.

+However, you can also create a secondary group for this user.
+First, `exit` .

+`usermod -a -G SECONDARYGROUPNAME USERNAME` Here you can see that the `-g` is for creating the primary group, and the `-G` is for the secondary group.

+Let’s verify: `su USERNAME` | `id`